 Place the seeds in a large bowl.
 Pour 2.5 percent nitric acid solution.
 Stir the mixture well for about 2 – 3 minutes slowly.
 After that, Pour the mixture into a strainer and rinse the seeds.

 Then, place the seeds in a clean bowl and pour lukewarm water.
-Keep this mixture in normal room temperature for about 12 hours, particularly overnight.
+Keep this mixture at normal room temperature for about 12 hours, overnight.

 Plant the seeds 1/8 inch deep in soil treated with Humus.
-Also, make sure to plant them at least 1 /2 inch apart in a partially shaded place.
+Also, make sure to distance them at least 1/2 inch apart.

 You can also plant them in a pot initially then transplant them after they attain a matured growth.